 Now, video content accounts for over 74% of all online traffic and over five billion YouTube videos are watched every single day.

-If you are looking to market a product or service, or maybe even yourself, YouTube has to be taken seriously.
-So how do you create a YouTube Channel?
+If you are looking to market a product or service, or maybe even yourself, YouTube has to be taken seriously and one of the first things you need to do is learn how to create a YouTube channel.

 How To Create a YouTube Channel